JuanPabloDiaz/freeForGeeks/README.md

 - [Open Source](https://opensource.com) is a community of developers, designers, writers, and thinkers who believe that open-source is the way to make software better.
 - [Planka] is a Free open source kanban board for workgroups. ⭐ [6.2k stars](https://github.com/plankanban/planka)
 - [BioDrop](https://biodrop.io) - Connect to your audience with a single link.
 Showcase the content you create and your projects in one place.
 Make it easier for people to find, follow and subscribe. ⭐ [GitHub](https://github.com/EddieHubCommunity/BioDrop)
+- [Developer portfolios](https://github.com/emmabostian/developer-portfolios) is a list of developer portfolios for your inspiration. ⭐ [7k stars](https://github.com/emmabostian/developer-portfolios)

 ## Dev Tools